ChangoFurioso/FIRST-PROJECT/README.md

 This is a very simple personal CV built entirely with **HTML only** — no external CSS or JavaScript.
 The goal of this mini-project is to practice semantic HTML, basic SEO, Open Graph meta tags for social sharing, and favicon usage.

 ## Project Overview

 This page serves as a minimalist digital resume.
 It showcases essential information like contact details, skills, education, and experience using clean, semantic HTML structure.

 You can view the live version of this project here:
 [View CV Online](https://ChangoFurioso.github.io/FIRST-PROJECT/)
+You can view the project page here: (https://roadmap.sh/projects/single-page-cv/)

 ## Implemented Features